juri-sinitson/angular-monorepo/README.md

 9.  `cp nx-cloud-access-token.dist nx-cloud-access-token`.
 If you have an [access token](https://nx.dev/ci/recipes/security/access-tokens), put it to the file you just created, otherwise leave the file empty.
-10. If you decided to use Docker:
+10. If you decided to use Docker, do these steps additionally to the steps above.
+Otherwise skip this step.

+    **NOTE!**

+    The steps previous to this one are obligatory no matter, if you use docker or not.

+    The steps for docker:
+    >1.
+Make sure Docker us up and running
     >1. `pnpm container:rebuild`
     >2. `pnpm container:enter`
     >3. `pnpm install`, if you want to execute the commands in the container